bennycode/ts-node-starter/README.md

 ### Make it your own

-1. Replace all occurrences of "bennycode" with your own username (or the name of your organization)
+1. Replace all occurrences of "bennycode" with your own username (or organization name)
+2. Replace all occurrences of "ts-node-starter" with your project name (or repository name)
-2. Start writing your code in the ["src" directory](./src)
+3. Start writing your code in the ["src" directory](./src)
-3. Run `yarn` and be happy! 😊
+4. Run `yarn` and be happy! 😊

 ### Build a CLI